Updated: Dec 20, 2021

 A PEO becomes co-employers of their client's workforce; EORs become legal employers.

-A co-employer (PEO): is an outsourced service that manages all accounting, tax-compliance, employee HR, and legal tasks for the client company.
+A co-employer (PEO): is an outsourced service that manages all accounting, tax-compliance, payroll, employee HR, and legal tasks for the client company.
 They share the rights and management of employees with their client in line with a unique contract, but the employees still work for the client organisation, not the co-employer (PEO).

 A legal employer (EOR): serves as the formal employer of their client's employees on paper (contract) and is responsible for managing official employment duties.